Instructional Designer Jobs in USA with Visa Sponsorship

 Can I work as an instructional designer at a university on a cap-exempt H-1B?

-Yes, if the position is at a nonprofit university or affiliated research institution, it may qualify for cap-exempt H-1B status.
+Yes, if the position is at a nonprofit university or affiliated research institution, it may qualify for cap-exempt H-1B visa status.
 Universities hire instructional designers for online course development, faculty support, and educational technology initiatives.
 These roles bypass the H-1B lottery, and applications can be filed at any time of year.

 What is the prevailing wage requirement for sponsored Instructional Designer jobs?